blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 208         19
 ```

-Looking at these results we see that as is expected, most rides have a single
+Looking at these results we see that as expected, most rides have a single
 passenger.
-There are a few oddities like many rides with zero passengers, a
+There are also a few oddities like many rides with zero passengers,
-ride with 208 passengers, and an unexpected spike at five passengers.
+a ride with 208 passengers, and an unexpected spike at five passengers.

 Conclusion